miguelraz/miguelraz.github.io/diary.md

 \toc

+### 31/10/2020

+6. Today I finally got around to rewriting `GraphsIO.jl`.
+It suffered from a few ailments:
+ - Very, very wonky pythonic dispatch
+ - Small performance hits when writing (ie, not using `io = IOBuffer()`, `write(io, s1, s2)` instead of the allocating `write(io, "$s1$s2")`, etc.
+ - Very awkward test scaffolding.
+Figuring out which functions are being called is just not fun.
+ - Bulky directory structure.
+I'll just monorepo it for now and see what sticks.
+ - Poor documentation.

+I adopted the `Blue Style` guidelines because they came in with PkgTemplates.jl and screw it, why not try and follow them.
+Here's what I got done today:
+ - Testing scaffolding mostly setup.
+(Files, how to run the tests, etc.)
+ - Writing graphs in DOT, and I think 3 other formats.
+ - Minor performance improvements.

+Tomorrow I should start something fun with the Parsers.jl library for maximum speedups.
+Wish me luck!

 ### 29/10/2020

 1. Closures!
 Defining a function within a function is a type of closure.
 They take variables from one scope above them. `@masonprotter` and `@fredrikekre` helped me figure out why having this is desirable: